CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 # Front End Development:

 - The Front End is where I really found my enjoyment using things like Canva, Django Templates, CSS, and Javascript to help piece everything together.
-From creating backgrounds of a cozy bed room that you can access a computer with applications that open up into windows to a chearful office building background decorated with Christmas decorations and that has countdown to Christmas Day!
+From creating backgrounds of a cozy bed room that you can access a computer with applications that open up into windows to a chearful office building background decorated with Christmas decorations that includes a countdown timer to Christmas Day!

 <br>